guslatho/syllabificator/README.md

 'bar-ra-cu-da'
 ```
 Without any additional parameters, `hyphenate_text` and `hyphenate_word` will automatically employ the optimal algorithm (CRF).
-Other algorithms can be manually selected by changing the `algo` parameter:
+Other algorithms can be manually selected by changing the `alg` parameter:

 ```python
 >>> word = 'chocoladetaart'